ktec/arch/README.md

 # Getting Started

+## Create a bootable USB stick

+Create a bootable USB with Arch linux on it by checking the latest instructions here: https://wiki.archlinux.org/index.php/Installation_guide#Acquire_an_installation_image

+## Start the install

-Create a bootable USB with Arch linux on it, reboot the machine and hold down "Alt" to bring up the boot menu.
+Boot the machine and hold down "Alt" to bring up the boot menu.

 Now choose "EFI" to boot off the USB stick.Once you're in to a command prompt, now we need to get wifi working.
 Easiest way, is to plugin in a mobile, and use the USB tethering.

 After that, follow these steps: